pnpm/pnpm.io/docs/faq.md

 The easiest solution to resolve missing dependencies of the buggy packages is to **add `iterall` as a dependency to our project's `package.json`**.

-You can do so, by installing it via `pnpm i iterall`, and will be automatically added to your project's `package.json`.
+You can do so, by installing it via `pnpm add iterall`, and will be automatically added to your project's `package.json`.

 ```json
   "dependencies": {